Author has written 4 stories for Harry Potter, and Pride and Prejudice.

 Making Goblins bankers because they aren't allowed to eat babies is more realistic than making goblins a proud warrior race that loves Harry.
-A Harry who instinctively trusts the goblins is a retard.
+Harry is retarded if he instinctively trusts the goblins.
 In the real world trusting financial professionals will cost you around 10-20% of your money each decade.
 Not doing the work to make sure you aren't ripped off by financial advisors is a personal flaw.
 It is not cute, it is not good, it is bad when Harry doesn't care about his money.

 Harry and Gringotts can have a close, mutually profitable relationship.
 Lots of reasons can be imagined for why the goblins would treat Harry very well, despite having the opportunity to take advantage of him.
 And a sophisticated Harry can manage his relationship with the goblins.
 However most people who don't know what they are doing will be taken advantage of by the Goblins.
-Because that is how real banks make their money.
+Real banks make money by ripping off customers.

 Last two books from a Hermione centric perspective:

 Just pretend parts of HBP didn't happen.
-And not Hermione chasing Ron.
-I don't mind that, and her reaction to the book isn't that OC either.
-However Hermione would help Harry figure out what Malfoy is up to, and help him get Slughorn's memory.
+I don't mind Hermione chasing Ron; her reaction to the book isn't that OC.
+However, Hermione would help Harry figure out what Malfoy is up to, and help him get Slughorn's memory.

-First, it makes sense that Malfoy would be a Death Eater.
-He is sixteen, old enough to kill, and old enough to be inducted into adult concerns.
-It also makes sense that Voldemort would bind the son of a chief lieutenant to him.
+First, Malfoy is sixteen: old enough to kill; old enough to be inducted into adult concerns.
+Voldemort would bind the son of a chief lieutenant to him.
 And besides Snape, Malfoy is the obvious choice for a mission in Hogwarts, who else is Voldemort going to ask?
 Filch?

-Second, the story is told from Harry's PoV, but Hermione, Ron, and several adults know everything Harry does about Malfoy.
-It doesn't make sense Harry would be the only one to make the obviously correct deduction from this information.
-In the 'real' Potterverse Hermione and Ron agree Malfoy is up to something.
+Second, Hermione, Ron, and several adults know everything Harry does about Malfoy.
+It doesn't make sense only Harry would make the obviously correct deduction.
+In the 'real' Potterverse everyone agrees Malfoy is up to something.

 Third, Hermione in earlier books constantly helps Harry, and would drop everything if he needed her.
-Are we really supposed to believe she never once over several months of Harry wanting help tried to figure out a way to find out what Draco was up to?
+Are we really supposed to believe she never once over several months tried to figure out a way to find out what Draco was up to?

-Fourth, Hermione pushes Harry to worry about getting the memory from Slughorn instead of Draco, since it is impossible to try to talk to a professor and try to figure out what a fellow student is up to in the same month.
-However when Harry tells her he is trying to corner Slughorn, but Slughorn is avoiding him, Hermione's response is "try harder to corner him-- ooooh Ron is tired of Lavender, but is too cowardly to break up with her!!!!
-YESSSS!!!!!
-HERMIONE LOVES RON [fan fic. net does not allow heart emoticons, unhappy face]
+Fourth, Hermione pushes Harry to worry about getting the memory from Slughorn instead of Draco, since Harry can't try to talk to a professor and try to figure out what a fellow student is up to in the same month.
+However when Harry tells her he is trying to corner Slughorn, but Slughorn is avoiding him, Hermione's response is "try harder to corner him-- ooooh Ron is tired of Lavender, but is too cowardly to break up with her!!!
+YESSSS!!!
+HERMIONE LOVES RON!!!

 Book 1-5 Hermione would have helped with Malfoy and Slughorn.
 Being annoyed Harry outperformed her with the HBP's book is IC I think.